 Today’s techniques allow Dr. Lipton to be very precise in areas he is targeting with liposuction.

-Dr. Lipton uses the tumescent method of liposuction.
+During fat removal surgery, Dr. Lipton uses the tumescent method of liposuction.
 This involves first injecting the target areas with a saline solution containing lidocaine and epinephrine.
 The lidocaine provides anesthetic to the area; the epinephrine constricts the blood vessels to limit blood loss and subsequent bruising.
 The tumescent solution also firms the fat in the injection area, making it easier to break loose and suction away.
 Next, Dr. Lipton creates a tiny incision to insert the cannula.
 The cannula suctions out the fat and most of the injected solution.
 Modern cannulas are so small that the incisions made into the target area usually don’t require stitches.

 For certain areas, Dr. Lipton may add ultrasound energy to the procedure.
 The ultrasound energy breaks up and partially liquefies the fat, making it easier to remove.

 Following the procedure, Dr. Lipton will wrap the treated areas to reduce swelling, bruising, and pain.
 After these wraps are removed you will immediately transition into compression garments to be worn over the treated areas.
 These will be worn for one month following your liposuction.
 These garments not only reduce swelling, but they also help the skin and underlying tissues adapt to their new slimmer contours.

 You will have some bruising and swelling; this will take up to 10 days to clear.
 Most patients can return to work in just two or three days unless they have had multiple areas treated.
 Those patients may need a week off from work.
 Scarring will be virtually invisible.